 The government will raise fines on airlines that fail to conduct negative Covid-19 tests for passengers landing in Portugal.
 Negative Covid-19 tests will be needed for all aircraft arriving in Portugal.

-The new limitations are being unveiled about two months after the administration lifted the majority of restrictions in the wake of a high vaccination rate reported in the country.
-Following in the footsteps of other European countries, Portugal is currently implementing measures to combat the most recent outbreak of coronavirus illnesses in the area, which has forced countries such as Austria to implement a lockdown.
+The new limitations are being unveiled about two months after the administration lifted the majority of restrictions in the wake of a high vaccination rate reported in the country, Portugal is currently implementing measures to combat the most recent outbreak of coronavirus illnesses in the area, which has forced countries such as Austria to implement a lockdown.

 Approximately 86% of the country’s population has already finished vaccination, making it one of the world’s highest vaccination rates.
 A third vaccination dosage is presently being administered to adults over the age of 65 in Portugal, and it is also being administered to select specified groups such as healthcare professionals.
 It wants to meet a target of 2.5 million patients receiving a third dosage by the beginning of January.
 The extra dosage has been administered to more than 900,000 patients to date.